explore the peak district

 Walking

 Park your car at Swainsley Farm and walk a different route each day, straight from the door!
-The area has walking to suit all levels of ability, from short

-easy strolls to long, high, rugged trails.
+The area has walking to suit all levels of ability, from short easy strolls to long, high, rugged trails.
 Each cottage has an OS Explorer map of the White Peak (2½ inches to 1 mile) and walking guides.
-Information
+Information about public transport, outdoor equipment shops, weather forecasts etc is also available.

-equipment.
+We have a drying cupboard for wet gear and boot cleaning equipment.
 If you decide to wander further afield we can provide you with the Dark Peak OS Explorer map.
-Also available (and covering many of the best
+Also available (and covering many of the best walks in the Peak District) are guides with large scale maps and clear, easy to follow descriptions in see-through weatherproof wallets.
+These offer carefully chosen circular routes to enable you to walk safely and with confidence.

 Manifold Trail

-follows the rivers Manifold and Hamps from Hulme End in the north to Waterhouses in the south.
-There are three tea shops en-route (the Junction at Hulme
+Swainsley Farm is located on the Manifold Trail a flat, paved surface for walkers and cyclists running for 9.5 miles through spectacular scenery.
+It follows the rivers Manifold and Hamps from Hulme End in the north to Waterhouses in the south.
+There are three tea shops en-route (the Junction at Hulme End, National Trust teashop at Wetton Mill and Lee House teashop 1 mile north of Waterhouses).
+There are a number of circular routes off the Manifold

 Trail.